RyderFreeman4Logos/anon-ticket/README.md

 The API keeps an in-memory PID cache (`InMemoryPidCache`) that records PIDs observed via storage lookups.
 Negative entries allow the handler to short-circuit obvious 404 responses without hitting the database, while positive entries are recorded after successful claims.
+Cached negatives expire after a short TTL (60s by default) so legitimate clients can retry once the monitor catches up.
 The abstraction lives in `anon_ticket_domain` so it can later be backed by Redis or a real Bloom filter.

 ### Metrics & Abuse Detection